Post-Doctoral Residency in Counseling and Psychological Services

 The Duquesne University Counseling Services offers a full-time postdoctoral residency program.
 There are two 12-month positions offered each academic year.

 The purpose of the residency is to engage the resident in all aspects of University Counseling and Wellbeing Center service, to prepare for independent work as a licensed psychologist and to be a highly competitive candidate for university counseling center positions.
-The core of the resident's training includes individual and group counseling with undergraduate and graduate students, on-call crisis services, individual supervision, and consultation / outreach.
+The core of the resident's training includes individual and group counseling with undergraduate and graduate students, individual supervision, and consultation / outreach.
 Thus, competencies expected of residents to meet are the ability for independent practice as an individual therapist, group therapist, and supervisor in a university setting as well as being able to autonomously provide consultation and outreach.

 After an intensive orientation during the summer semester, residents begin to build a caseload of individual clients for weekly or bi-weekly short-term therapy over the fall semester.
 During the busiest times of the year residents may schedule an average of 15-22 individual therapy sessions per week.
 Two hours of individual supervision, two hours of supervision of supervision/supervision of groups, two hours of postdoc seminar, and one hour of case conference are scheduled each week.